RaushanKumar25/Frontend-Practice/README.md

 ## 💡 Learning Reflection
 Even small actions like learning `:wq` in Git or using float layouts help build strong CSS and Git foundation.
 Today was a light but useful day.

+# 12 july 2025
+Today, I practiced three important Flexbox properties in CSS that help build responsive and well-aligned layouts.

+---

+## 🧠 Topics Covered

+### 🔹 `justify-content`
+Defines how flex items are distributed **along the main axis** (horizontal by default).

+Examples:
+- `flex-start` – Items align to the left
+- `center` – Items are centered
+- `space-between`, `space-around`, `space-evenly` – Distribute items with spacing

+---

+### 🔹 `align-items`
+Controls how flex items align **along the cross axis** (vertical by default).

+Examples:
+- `flex-start` – Aligns items to top
+- `center` – Vertically centers them
+- `stretch` – Stretches items to fill container height

+---

+### 🔹 `flex-wrap`
+By default, flex items stay in one line.
+Using `flex-wrap: wrap`, items can move to the next line if needed — useful for responsiveness.

+---